theglitsh/Glitshy--Task-Management-App/README.md

 ## 7. Deployment

 The application is Dockerized, making it easy to deploy in any Docker-compatible environment.
 For production deployment, ensure that environment variables are set correctly and that the docker-compose.yml file is configured for production settings.

-## 8. License

-This project is licensed under the MIT License.